estods3/AMRadio/README.md

 </p>

 ## Antenna Design
-This section describes the criteria and techniques used to determine an antenna design for the radio
+This section describes the criteria and techniques used to determine an antenna design for the radio.

 ### Criteria
 * Medium Wave (MV) AM Radio.
 Frequency Range: 525kHz - 1600kHz